It is so

 It’s enough to make you feel done with language, with writing.
 To give up everything.
 To just give up.
 Because to write, to use your words – this involves taking a position.
 Do I need to be right, to write?
 Because there is more to life than being the one who is right.

+What is truth?
+You can’t only be right and also have the truth.
+It’s impossible.
+Truth is filtered through the material world, but it can not be caught by you.
 Truth is a phenomenon created by the sum total of an infinite multitude of ideas and perspectives.
 Truth is a multitude.
-And this is why we need poetry.

 Poetry calls us to remind ourselves how foolish we are in being so right.
 In pretending to have all the answers.
 In our righteousness against the assholes.